Geico has the cheapest annual rate for motorcycle insurance at $411.

 - Having at least three years of riding experience

-- Being a part of a riding group
+- Being part of a riding group

 - Having a motorcycle license

-The best reviewed motorcycle insurance in New Jersey
+Best motorcycle insurance companies in New Jersey

 What are New Jersey's motorcycle insurance requirements?